Search Knowledge Base by Keyword

 With a lack of specific timeframes, it is our opinion that whilst data protection compliance will of course be maintained within an organisation at all times, an appropriate interval for a review is probably annually at least, and that such a review should include:

-- A review of your data and data processing activities including a review of your third-party processor due diligence
+- A review of your data and data processing activities including a review of your third-party processor due diligence and lawful basis for processing

 - A cross-reference with your approach/compliance with any changes in law, guidance or codes of practice